mark-marshall/twilio-flex-interactive-webchat/README.md

 ## Why?
 This an example of creating a custom redux reducer to the existing webchat Redux store.

-This is mainly an example - it covers the specifc case of replacing the [close chat button](https://github.com/twilio-professional-services/example-webchat-redux/blob/master/src/components/endChatModal.js) with a new component [endChatModal] (https://github.com/twilio-professional-services/example-webchat-redux/blob/master/src/components/endChatModal.js).
+This is mainly an example - it covers the specifc case of replacing the [close chat button](https://github.com/twilio-professional-services/example-webchat-redux/blob/master/src/components/endChatModal.js) with a new component [endChatModal](https://github.com/twilio-professional-services/example-webchat-redux/blob/master/src/components/endChatModal.js).

 The component rerenders itself when it's custom action from its [reducer](https://github.com/twilio-professional-services/example-webchat-redux/blob/master/src/store/reducers/customReducer.js) is called.
 The custom reducer is derived from the [state](https://github.com/twilio-professional-services/example-webchat-redux/blob/master/src/store/state.js) when initialized in App.js.